amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 Multiplication and division operations start and end with the cursor hairline on the $D$ scale.
 Skilled users frequently skipped the initial cursor setting when multiplying and the final cursor setting when dividing, opting instead to use the either end of the $C$ scale as the substitute hairline.

 Note that the slide rule is always operated using both hands, fingers of one hand pushing and those of the other gently opposing.
-The bottom end of the cursor glides along the bottom of the lower frame, and there is a tension spring between the top end of the cursor and the top of the upper frame.
-This spring stabilises the cursor against the frame.
-To make fine adjustments of the cursor, one uses the thumbs of both hands against the bottom of the cursor.
-But when using the backside of a duplex straight rule, the cursor bottom has now flipped to the topside, so it had to be fine adjusted using the index fingers.
+The lower lintel of the cursor glides along the bottom of the lower frame.
+There is a tension spring between the upper lintel of the cursor and the top of the upper frame.
+This tension spring braces the lower lintel of the cursor against the bottom of the lower frame.
+To make fine adjustments of the cursor, one uses the thumbs of both hands against the lower lintel of the cursor.
+But when using the backside of a duplex straight rule, the lower lintel of the cursor has now flipped to the topside, so it had to be fine adjusted using the index fingers.

-Through the centuries, the slide rule gained numerous scales, some very specialised to application domains.
-Slide rules, thus, steadily grew larger and more complex in time.
+Through the centuries, the slide rule gained numerous scales.
+Some scales are highly specialised to particular application domains.
+Slide rules, thus, steadily grew larger and more complex in due course.

 ## *accuracy and precision*